OpenGovAfrica/.github/governance.md

 ## 2. Steering Committee Membership

 **Eligibility:**
-- At least 12 months of consistent contribution (with 6 months as a Maintainer/Core Maintainer).
+- At **least** 12 months of consistent contribution (with 6 months as a Maintainer/Core Maintainer).
-- Strong record of transparency, collaboration, and community trust.
+- **Strong record** of transparency, collaboration, and community trust.
-- Willing to commit approximately 5 hours/month for governance work.
+- Willing to **commit** approximately 5 hours/month for governance work.

 **Selection Process:**
-1. Nomination Phase → Contributors may nominate themselves or be nominated by others.
+1. **Nomination Phase** → Contributors may nominate themselves or be nominated by others.
-2. Review Phase → Existing SC reviews eligibility (contribution history, community trust).
+2. **Review Phase** → Existing SC reviews eligibility (contribution history, community trust).
-3. Community Input → Open discussion and Q&A with candidates on Discord.
+3. **Community Input** → Open discussion and Q&A with candidates on GitHub or Discord.
-4. Election → Community vote (using Loomio, GitHub Issues voting, or similar).
+4. **Election** → Community vote (using Loomio, GitHub Issues voting, or similar).
-5. Onboarding → New SC members shadow existing members for 3 months before full responsibilities.
+5. **Onboarding** → New SC members shadow existing members for **3 months** before full responsibilities.

 **Term Length:**
 - 2 years per term.